alfonsomunozpomer/docker-compose-volume-copy/README.md

 # Docker Compose Volume Copy

 A crude script to get rid of Docker Compose warning messages.
+You can also use it to make copies of Docker Compose volumes.

+## Requirements
+The following versions work, maybe earlier minor versions will work too (testing needed).
+- Docker 20.10+
+- Docker Compose 2.17+
+- jq 1.6+

 ## `WARN[0000] volume "foo" already exists but was not created by Docker Compose.
 Use `external: true` to use an existing volume`
 ```bash